Takasue's daughter: Court service

 In 1039, Takasue's Daughter received an invitation to serve as a lady-in-waiting for infant Princess Yushi (1038-1105), the third princess of Emperor Gosuzaku.
 Her service in this household would have brought her in contact with the highest-ranking members of Heian society.

 During one of her periods of service in 1042, she had an encounter with high-ranking courtier Minamoto no Sukemichi (d.
 1060).
 This marked the high point of her court career as she was able to converse and exchange poetry with someone who fulfilled the ideal of a courtly gentleman as portrayed in tale literature.
-A poem she composed during that meeting secured her a place in the Shinkokinshu, one of two most prestigious Japanese imperial anthologies of all time.
+A poem she composed during that meeting secured her a place in the Shinkokinshu, one of the two most prestigious Japanese imperial anthologies of all time.

 Marriage

 In 1040, her parents arranged for her to marry Tachibana no Toshimichi, a middle-ranking aristocrat.
-She bore him at least two children.
+They had at least two children.
 The marriage did not end her court career entirely, and she continued to serve from time to time.

 She would have been 33 years old at the beginning of her marriage, a late age at a time where most married in their early teens.
 In Heian aristocratic society, duolocal residence, where a woman was visited by her husband in her own home, was common.
 Since Takasue's Daughter lost her house in a fire in 1023, and her father failed to obtain a provincial governorship in 1025, she is left without a suitable grand residence, meaning her family would have been unable to arrange a good marriage for her.

 In 1058, her husband died.
 Takasue's daughter lived on after her husband's death, but it is unknown how long.
 Her last entry in the Sarashina Diary is recorded approximately a year after his death.